Perfect Roasted Potato Wedges

 Ingredient Notes and Substitutions:

-• Yukon Gold Potatoes: I like to use medium-sized Yukon Gold for roasting potato wedges because of their buttery flavor.
-However, Russets, Kennebecs and red potatoes will work.
-Yukon Gold potatoes have very thin skins so you don’t need to peel them.
+• Yukon Gold Potatoes: I like to use medium-sized Yukon Gold for baked potato wedges because of their buttery flavor.
+However, Russets, Kennebecs, and red potatoes will work.
+Yukon Gold potatoes have very thin skins, so you don’t need to peel them.
 If using Russets, peeling is optional.
 If not peeling, be sure to scrub them well.

-• Cajun Seasoning: Cajun seasoning typically has white, black and cayenne pepper along with paprika, onion, celery, and garlic.
-Creole seasoning is different, is milder and is more of an herbal medley consisting of oregano, bay leaf, basil, thyme, rosemary, parsley, and paprika.
+• Cajun Seasoning: Cajun seasoning typically includes white, black, and cayenne peppers, along with paprika, onion, celery, and garlic.
+Creole seasoning is different, milder, and more of an herbal medley consisting of oregano, bay leaf, basil, thyme, rosemary, parsley, and paprika.
 Creole seasoning will also work in this potato wedge recipe but will give a different result because of the herbs.

-• Onion Powder and Garlic Powder: Roasted potato wedges and spice rubs are one of the few times I use onion and/or garlic powder.
-Do not confuse these with onion salt or garlic salt which are different.
+• Onion Powder and Garlic Powder: I use onion and/or garlic powder a few times, especially in roasted potato wedges and spice rubs.
+Do not confuse these with onion salt or garlic salt, which are different.
 Using onion salt and garlic salt can make your roast potato wedges very salty.

 • Cayenne Pepper: If you don’t like spicy food, leave it out or cut back on it.